scylladb/scylladb/docs/design-notes/protocols.md

 There is also a `listen_address` configuration option to set the IP address (and therefore network interface) on which Scylla should listen for the internal protocol.
-This address defaults to `localhost`, but in any setup except a one-node test, should be overriden.
+This address defaults to `localhost`, but in any setup except a one-node test, should be overridden.

 TODO: there is also `listen_interface` option...
 Which wins?
 What's the default?
 TODO: mention SSL, how it is configured, and `ssl_storage_port` (default 7001).